dramsoc/dramsoc.github.io/README.md

 GitHub Pages serves html files with their extension removed:

 * index.html is served at /
+* 404.html is served for any 404 error and redirects to /
 * tickets.html is served at /tickets
-* 404.html is served for any 404 error and redirects to /
+* tickets/index.html is served at /tickets/
+* etc.

 Redirects are implemented using a single html meta refresh tag.